-We have acquired and customized the equipment and necessary regulatory permits to operate two X-Ray spectrometers, three ultrasound readers with different aperture probes (for coins and bars), as well as trade approved scales, including highly accurate electromagnetic force compensation scales.
-We had also purchased devices to measure electrical conductivity, specifically designed for gold.
+We have acquired and customized the equipment and necessary regulatory permits to operate two X-ray spectrometers, three ultrasound readers with different aperture probes (for coins and bars), as well as trade approved scales, including highly accurate electromagnetic force compensation scales.
+We have also purchased devices to measure electrical conductivity, specifically designed for gold.

 Before launching DUX we have tested the system on a gold plated tungsten bar to validate our testing processes.
 We are very pleased with the results as gold plated tungsten bars have failed all three DUX tests with the ultrasound test being the most obvious.